Rev. Dr. Curran Reichert

 Been to any good rally’s lately?
 Women’s March, Climate Rally or take a stand on DACA ; if so, you have probably seen our Rev. Dr. Curran Reichert with a homemade knitted pink hat on her head and a bullhorn in her hand.

-Before dedicating her life to the plight of the underserved nearly twenty years ago, Curran spent the early part of her career in musicals, TV and movies in LA, SF and NYC.
-She danced on Bars in SF (Tony and Tina’s Wedding), dressed in leather for a movie with Goldie Hawn ( First Wives Club) and dawned a fully fitted facial wig to sing Offenbach’s Barcarolle as a guerrilla girl in, “Octoberfest” a musical about a blimp.
+Before dedicating her life to ministry and community organization nearly twenty years ago, Curran spent the early part of her career in musicals, TV and movies in LA, SF and NYC.

 When the HIV/AIDS hit the scene, and decimated the community she loved, Curran decided that organizing people around compassion and action was the best way to have an impact.
-She brings questions, challenges and common sense to the work of ministry.
+She brings questions, challenges and common sense to the work of the church.

 “I know exactly one way to love – that is with my whole heart and full spirit.”